Spatial Joins & Proximity Filters

 import duckdb

-def capture_spatial_plan(con: duckdb.DuckDBPyConnection, query: str) -> dict:
+def capture_spatial_plan(con: duckdb.DuckDBPyConnection, query: str) -> str:

 plan_df = con.sql(f"EXPLAIN ANALYZE {query}").fetchdf()

-plan_text = "\n".join(plan_df.iloc[:, 0].tolist())
+return "\n".join(plan_df.iloc[:, 0].tolist())

 # Baseline comparison workflow